Francisco Lindor Rookie Card Rankings

 Francisco Lindor is one of the top players in baseball.
 Period.
 Part of a new generation of shortstops, it looks like you’ll be hearing his name alongside Carlos Correa, Xander Bogaerts and Troy Tulowitzki for years to come.
-While they may not garner the same level of attention (or prices) as some of the game’s other superstars, Francisco Lindor Rookie Cards are still worth a look.
+While they may not garner the same level of attention (or prices) as some of the game’s other superstars, the Francisco Lindor Rookie Card lineup is still worth a look.

 In addition to many prospect cards that came out before his MLB debut and dozens of inserts, Lindor has Rookie Cards in a dozen different sets.
 Some are basic and very cheap while a couple tread in premium waters.